GTG1988A/Comparison_of_direct_and_nested_PCR_for_rpoB_metabarcoding/README.md

 ## 2. Recovering rpoBs with fetchMGs

-I need the .faa protein files and the .fna sequence files so that fetchMGS can give me the nucleic acid version.
+We require the .faa protein files and the .fna sequence files to allow fetchMGS to generate the nucleic acid version.

-But for this to work, the two files must have the same sequence identifiers
+To ensure this functionality, the .faa and .fna files must have matching sequence identifiers.

 ### 2.a Preparing .faa files